Farm Household Income Estimates

-Estimated median total income for farm households decreased in 2020, reflecting decreases in both farm income and off-farm income.
-At the median, household income from farming was -$1,198 in 2020.
+Estimated median total income for farm households increased in 2021 relative to 2020, which reflects increases in both farm income and off-farm income.
+At the median, household income from farming was $210 in 2021.
 Given the broad USDA definition of a farm (see glossary), many small farms are not profitable even in the best farm income years.
-Median off-farm income in 2020 was $67,873, while the median total household income was $80,060.
-(The median is the income level at which half of all households have lower incomes and half have higher incomes.
-Because farm and off-farm income are not distributed identically for every farm, median total income will generally not equal the sum of median off-farm and median farm income).
+Median off-farm income in 2021 was $82,809, while the median total household income was $92,239.

 See the Farm Household Income and Characteristics data product table for statistics on principal farm operator household finances for recent years.

 2022 Income Varies by Farm Type

-The USDA, Economic Research Service (ERS) developed a family farm typology that considers annual gross cash farm income combined with the occupational characteristics of principal farm operators (see glossary) to classify farms into more homogeneous groups.
+The USDA, Economic Research Service (ERS) developed a family farm typology that considers annual gross cash farm income combined with the occupational characteristics of principal farm operators to classify farms into more homogeneous groups.
 In the USDA, ERS typology, farms with less than $350,000 in annual gross cash farm income are classified as small farms and are further subdivided based on the self-reported primary occupation of the farm’s principal operator.
 If the operator reports being retired or having a major occupation other than farming, the farm is classified as a residence farm.
-If they report farming as their primary occupation and is not retired from farming, the farm is classified as intermediate.
+If they report farming as their primary occupation and they are not retired from farming, the farm is classified as intermediate.
 Commercial farms are family farms with $350,000 or more in gross cash farm income, regardless of the principal operator’s occupation.
-In contrast to residence and intermediate farms, commercial farm households derive most of their income from farming activities (see the Farm Household Income and Characteristics data product table on principal farm operator household finances, by ERS farm typology, 2020).
+In contrast to residence and intermediate farms, commercial farm households derive most of their income from farming activities (see the Farm Household Income and Characteristics data product table on principal farm operator household finances, by farm typology, 2021).